RedHatInsights/sources-api-go/JWT_AUTH_SETUP.md

 ## Overview

 JWT authentication has been added as an additional authentication method that works alongside existing PSK and x-rh-identity authentication.
-This enables secure Service-to-Service (S2S) communication using industry-standard OIDC JWT tokens with JWKS-based key discovery.
+This enables secure Service-to-Service (S2S) communication using industry-standard OIDC JWT tokens with automatic public key retrieval from your OIDC provider's JWKS endpoint.

 ## Configuration